pitfail/pitfail-reports/report3/func_reqs.rst

 	2. ← *System* signals the *Database* for authentication and the league's leaderboard.
 	3. ← *Database* signals the *System* that the league does not exist.
         4. ← *System* returns "page not found" error.

-Flow of Events for league is invite-only and the user is not a member:
-	1. → *Player* requests the league statistics page.
-	2. ← *System* signals the *Database* for authentication and the league's leaderboard.
-	3. ← *Database* signals the *System* that the league is invite-only and the *Player* is not a member.
-        4. ← *System* returns "access denied" error.

 UC-5: Invite to League
 ......................